Wills Power of Attorney Legal Advice How it Works Pricing

 Things to Consider When Choosing Funeral Songs

-For instance, if the funeral service is taking place at a church or any religious space, you may want to play spiritual songs as opposed to rock, disco, or pop songs.
+For some people, funeral music also reflects their religious beliefs.
+Especially if the funeral service is taking place at a church or any religious space, you may want to play spiritual funeral songs as opposed to rock, disco, or pop songs.

-2 – Ask close family and friends for suggestions
+2- Ask a close family member for funeral song suggestions

 Once you have made a list of potential songs, get feedback from close family and members of the deceased.
 Play the songs for them and find out their thoughts.
-You can also ask for song suggestions as well.
+You can also ask for song suggestions from funeral directors or a special family member as well.

 3 – Listen to or read the lyrics

-The lyrics to the songs are also very important.
-You want to make sure that you’re listening to every lyric of the song and see if the lyrics match the message you’re trying to convey.
-If there are any songs that don’t convey the message you want, then take it off the list.
+The lyrics to the songs are also very important in choosing what to play at a funeral service.
+You want to make sure that you're listening to every lyric of the song and see if the lyrics match the message you're trying to convey.
+Even if an awesome song feels fitting, sometimes what makes a great funeral song is more the meaning of the lyrics, rather than just the song itself.

-4 – Create different playlists for different parts of the celebration
+4 – Choose different funeral music for different parts of the funeral service

 You can find these songs by typing the title and artist into YouTube, Spotify, or any other streaming service.